Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 DATA

-Relevant facts, numbers, examples.
-Without it: the model has to infer or make up specifics.
-Hallucination risk increases sharply when DATA is empty.
+The facts, numbers, and examples that matter.
+Without them, the model has to guess the specifics.
+The chance of hallucination goes up sharply when DATA is empty.

 3.8%